Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Toward Co-construction of Situated Value Alignment

 \subsection{From Prompting to Co-constructing: Expanding User Alignment Agency}

 Prior work shows that users are not passive recipients of misaligned AI behaviour, but actively engage in ad-hoc repair practices.
 Fan et al. ~\cite{fan2025user} describe how users confront biased outputs, reframe prompts, disengage, or cope emotionally when alignment fails.
 Similarly, our misalignment diaries indicate that participants engaged in clarification through prompt refinement and the use of examples.
 These practices demonstrate that alignment is already co-produced in situated use.
-However, they remain largely reactive and implicit, constraining user agency to prompt-level intervention within interfaces that frame alignment as a matter of issuing better instructions to an opaque system.
+However, they remain largely reactive and implicit, constraining user agency to prompt-level intervention within predominantly text-based interfaces that frame alignment as issuing better instructions to an opaque system.

-Our findings extend this work by showing how users envision moving beyond repair toward proactive co-construction of alignment.
-Participants proposed interface mechanisms that allow users to inspect, negotiate, limit, share, or refuse alignment.
-These included making model positioning legible, adjusting responses to contextual goals, distinguishing between misunderstandings and invalidity in feedback, and deliberately disengaging when model use was inappropriate.
-Such actions exceed the scope of prompting, reflecting goal-oriented alignment agency grounded in users’ situated knowledge of context, responsibility, and risk, and aligning with participatory and critical AI perspectives that treat alignment as socially negotiated rather than statically optimised \cite{arnold2017value}.
+Building on our critique of predominantly text-based interaction paradigms, our workshop findings show that co-construction extends beyond prompt-level repair toward more proactive forms of engagement.
+In current systems, prompting constrains users to express alignment concerns through natural language, effectively requiring them to translate abstract, situated values into textual input to influence a relatively fixed system.
+Co-construction, by contrast, reframes alignment as a shared, ongoing process in which users can shape the conditions, constraints, and goals of system behaviour through interface mechanisms that enable inspection, negotiation, limitation, sharing, or refusal of alignment.
+Such actions exceed the scope of prompting as they imply structural participation in defining system behaviour, pointing toward interaction modalities beyond text and enabling users to engage with alignment at the level of values rather than outputs \cite{arnold2017value}.

 At the same time, current LLM interfaces weakly support these forms of agency.
 Explanations and uncertainty disclosures remain ephemeral and unstructured, feedback mechanisms are typically binary and opaque, and collaborative alignment work is limited to sharing a session.
 Our contribution thus lies less in proposing new technical capabilities than in \textit{reformatting interactional affordances around alignment as a situated, constructive practice}.
-By legitimising diverse user roles, such as auditor, negotiator, contextualizer, curator, and refuser, and supporting restraint and disengagement as valid alignment actions, this work shows how co-construction challenges prompt and system-centric paradigms.
+By legitimising diverse user roles, such as calibrator, sense-maker, boundary setter, and community steward (see Fig.~\ref{fig:roles}), this work shows how co-construction challenges prompt and model-centric paradigms.